serverfireteam/panel/README.md

 4. Run the following command in order to publishe configs, views and assets.

     ```bash
-    php artisan asset:publish "serverfireteam/panel"
-    php artisan asset:publish "serverfireteam/rapyd-laravel"
-    php artisan config:publish "serverfireteam/panel"
+    php artisan panel:install
     ```

-5. Go to the root of your project and run this command in order to set up the database

-    ```bash
-    php artisan migrate --path="vendor/serverfireteam/panel/src/database/migrations"
-    ```

-6. Go to your domain.com/public/panel and you can login with , user : admin@change.me , password : 12345
+5. Go to your domain.com/public/panel and you can login with

+* user : admin@change.me
+* password : 12345

 ## Learn to add crud